 Before a student is referred for a special program, their records are reviewed by a student support team.
-The student support team at Paloma Creek Elementary is called MTSS (Multi-Tiered System of Supports).
+The student support team at Nelson Elementary is called RTI (Response to Intervention).
 This committee is made up of student's parent, classroom teachers, counselor and a campus administrator.
 When there is a concern for a student academically and/or behaviorally, this committee meets to review records and data to recommend the most effective method of intervention for that student.
-Please contact, Kimberly Mills, MTSS Chairperson, for further information.
+Please contact Erika Timmons, RTI Chairperson, for further information.